 Books with stories old as war—

-Hunting parties, and loggers—
+Hunting parties, and loggers—Turkeys—and fairy-bugs that blink—

 Stories in crumbling books